-In January 2017, we initiated a Phase 1b/2a trial in ER+, HER2- breast cancer patients in combination with Faslodex®, an FDA-approved SERD.
-The trial is expected to enroll up to 100 patients in Europe.
-The goals of the clinical trial are to evaluate the safety, PK, and anti-tumor activity of G1T38 in combination with Faslodex and to determine the dose to be used in future trials.
-The Phase 1b segment of the trial is open-label and consists of two arms, with G1T38 dosed continuously without a holiday, either once a day or twice a day in combination with Faslodex.
-Once the dose and schedule have been determined, the Phase 2a segment will enroll approximately 30 patients at the recommended G1T38 dose and schedule in combination with Faslodex.
-All patients in the trial are being administered G1T38 orally continuously without a treatment holiday and IM Faslodex per the label.
-Tumor lesions are being assessed under RECIST criteria by CT scans or MRI every 8 weeks.
+In January 2017, we initiated a Phase 1b/2a trial in ER+, HER2- breast cancer patients in combination with Faslodex, an FDA-approved SERD.
+The Phase 1b segment of the trial enrolled 46 patients in Europe.
+The goals of the clinical trial are to evaluate the safety, PK, and anti-tumor activity of lerociclib in combination with Faslodex and to determine the dose to be used in future trials.
+The Phase 1b segment of the trial is open-label and consists of two arms, with lerociclib dosed continuously without a holiday, either once a day or twice a day in combination with Faslodex.
+The Phase 2a segment of the trial is currently ongoing.
+All patients in the trial are being administered lerociclib orally continuously without a treatment holiday and IM Faslodex per the label.

-Early clinical data from the first 24 patients enrolled in the trial suggest that G1T38 may be able to address the shortcomings of the other CDK4/6 inhibitors.
-G1T38 has a shorter half-life and larger volume of distribution than Ibrance and Kisqali and is not expected to show drug accumulation.
-All of the enrolled patients had a decline in neutrophil counts, which is expected and due to a mechanism-based decrease in neutrophil production caused by G1T38, which also occurs with other CDK4/6 inhibitors such as Ibrance and Kisqali.
-No cardiovascular or liver side effects have been reported so far and there have been no G1T38-related SAEs.
-The incidence of G1AEs reported so far are similar to Ibrance and Kisqali and less than Verzenio.
-These early clinical data indicate the potential for continuous daily dosing of G1T38 without a holiday in combination with Faslodex, and the potential for improved tolerability compared to other CDK4/6 inhibitors.
+We reported positive preliminary safety and efficacy Phase 1b data at the 2018 ASCO annual meeting.
+Lerociclib has a shorter half-life and larger volume of distribution than Ibrance and Kisqali and is not expected to show drug accumulation.
+All of the enrolled patients had a decline in neutrophil counts, which was expected due to a mechanism-based decrease in neutrophil production caused by lerociclib, which also occurs with other CDK4/6 inhibitors such as Ibrance.
+No cardiovascular or liver side effects have been reported so far and there have been no lerociclib-related SAEs.
+The incidence of gastrointestinal AEs reported so far are similar to Ibrance and Kisqali and less than Verzenio.
+These early clinical data indicate the potential for continuous daily dosing of lerociclib in combination with Faslodex without a dose-holiday, and the potential for improved tolerability compared to other marketed CDK4/6 inhibitors.